openthread/ot-docs/site/en/reference/cli/contribute.md

 To review the HTML output, refer to [netdata register](https://openthread.io/reference/cli/commands#netdata_register).

-## Provide CLI-specific paragraphs only
+## Provide CLI-specific description only

 Some CLI commands use multiple APIs, or differ from the API call.
 Others don't have an associated API, for example `netdata help`.
 To provide a separate description, use `@par`.
 Do not include a `@par` title, and start your description on the next line.
+In this scenario, you don't need to use `@api_copy`.

 ```none
 /**